Canard (aeronautics): Pioneer years

 The Wright Brothers began experimenting with the foreplane configuration around 1900.
 Their first kite included a front surface for pitch control and they adopted this configuration for their first Flyer.
 They were suspicious of the aft tail because Otto Lilienthal had been killed in a glider with one.
 The Wrights realised that a foreplane would tend to destabilise an aeroplane but expected it to be a better control surface, in addition to being visible to the pilot in flight.
 They believed it impossible to provide both control and stability in a single design, and opted for control.

 Many pioneers initially followed the Wrights' lead.
-For example, the Santos-Dumont 14-bis aeroplane of 1906 had no "tail", but a box kite-like set of control surfaces in the front, pivoting on a universal joint on the fuselage's extreme nose, making it capable of incorporating both yaw and pitch control.
+For example, the Santos-Dumont 14-bis aeroplane of 1906 had no "tail", but a box kite-like set of control surfaces in the front, pivoting on a universal joint on the fuselage's extreme nose.
+This was intended to provide both yaw and pitch control.
 The Fabre Hydravion of 1910 was the first floatplane to fly and had a foreplane.

 But canard behaviour was not properly understood and other European pioneers—among them, Louis Blériot—were establishing the tailplane as the safer and more "conventional" design.
 Some, including the Wrights, experimented with both fore and aft planes on the same aircraft, now known as the three surface configuration.

 After 1911, few canard types would be produced for many decades.
 In 1914 W.E.
 Evans commented that "the Canard type model has practically received its death-blow so far as scientific models are concerned."

 1914 to 1945

 Experiments continued sporadically for several decades.

-In 1917 de Bruyère constructed his C 1 biplane fighter, having a canard foreplane and rear-mounted pusher propeller.
+In 1917, de Bruyère constructed his C 1 biplane fighter, having a canard foreplane and rear-mounted pusher propeller.
 The C 1 was a failure.

 First flown in 1927, the experimental Focke-Wulf F 19 "Ente" (duck) was more successful.
 Two examples were built and one of them continued flying until 1931.

 Immediately before and during World War II, several experimental canard fighters were flown, including the Ambrosini SS.4, Curtiss-Wright XP-55 Ascender and Kyūshū J7W1 Shinden.
 These were attempts at using the canard configuration to give advantages in areas such as performance, armament disposition or pilot view.
 Ultimately, no production aircraft were completed.
 The Shinden was ordered into production "off the drawing board" but only prototypes had flown by the time the war ended.

 In 1945 in Europe, what may have been the first canard designed and flown in the Soviet Union appeared as a test aircraft, the experimental Mikoyan-Gurevich MiG-8 Utka (Russian for "duck"), a lightweight propeller aircraft.
 It was noted for its docile slow-speed handling characteristics and flew for some years, being used as a testbed during development of the swept wing of the (conventional layout) MiG-15 jet fighter.